 - Certify HEPA filter with Supply CFM & Leak test to ensure the results are positive and compliant with college requirement.

-Call us for free consultation with your layout.
-We will help you to build right solution for you.
+Call us for a free consultation with your layout.

-We – ACH engineering has gain extensive experience in providing controlled environment to hospitals, healthcare facilities, pharmaceuticals, pharmacies and many other.
-Our experts have reviewed the guidelines provided by college and we are confident to provide one stop shop solution to all dental office to meet the requirement.
+ACH (A Cleanroom Hub) Engineering has gained extensive experience in providing controlled environment to hospitals, healthcare facilities, pharmaceuticals, pharmacies and many more.
+Our experts have reviewed the guidelines provided by the College and the Ministry of Health, and we are confident to provide a one-stop-shop solutions to dental offices looking to meet the requirements.

-Upon consultation with us, we will visit your office to collect onsite data – Operatory Room sizes, Existing HVAC evaluation, location for new HEPA filter and other mandatory items.
-We will develop custom made solution for you which will suits your need as well as your budget.
+Upon consultation with us, we will visit your office to collect onsite data – operatory room sizes, existing HVAC evaluation, location for new HEPA filter and other.
+Our team of designers and engineers will develop custom-made solutions, suitable for your needs, and within your budget.

 GET IN TOUCH